caketaster/Portfolio-Project-2/README.md

   In terms of the building of the site, my commit messages were often too long, sometimes not descriptive enough, and I may have strayed from present tense at times.
 I have room for improvement here.

 - **Extra media queries for edge cases** <br>
-  The site is responsive down to 320px wide (which very few modern phones are) and looks relatively good on any larger screen sizes.
+  The site is responsive down to 320px wide (i.e. a Galaxy Fold, the smallest phone on DevTools) and looks relatively good on any larger screen sizes.
 One of the questions (screenshot below) has too many characters in the answers, and so looks rather squashed on the smallest screen sizes.
 The simplest fix would be to change this to another question!

   ![Squashed answers](assets/images/readme/boggy-q.jpg)

 # Testing